 We may contact and communicate with you either via telephone, post, facsimile, email or SMS.

-We will not direct market to you unless you have been given an opportunity to opt out of receiving future direct marketing communications or unless you have otherwise consented to direct marketing.
-If you do not want to receive such offers from us or do not want us to disclose your personal information to our related entities or dealerships for marketing purposes, you can opt out at any time by contacting us using our contact details provided below.
+Your consent to receive direct marketing communications from Volkswagen in the above ways will be deemed if you do not opt out when you are offered the opportunity to do so, and will remain current on an ongoing basis unless and until you advise otherwise.
+If you do not want to receive such offers from us or do not want us to disclose your personal information to our related entities or dealerships for marketing purposes, you can opt out at any time by contacting us using our contact details provided below or by utilising the “unsubscribe” function in electronic communications.
+In some circumstances we may need to contact you to obtain additional information, verify your identity or to clarify your request, in order to action it.

 We may disclose your personal information to organisations outside of Volkswagen.
 These organisations may include: